Truth or Consequences, New Mexico: Hot springs

+Several hot springs are located in Truth or Consequences.
+The combined flow of the hot springs complex in Truth or Consequences is estimated at 99 liters per second.
+The geothermal system is fed by groundwater that circulates to depths of up to 4 km in the fractured crystalline basement, where it is heated by a geothermal gradient of approximately 40 °C per kilometer before rising rapidly to the surface through permeable fault zones.
+Natural discharge is estimated at approximately 2.1 million gallons per day, sourced primarily from recharge zones in the Sierra Cuchillo Mountains and San Mateo Mountains.

 Before World War II, there were about 40 hot springs spas in Truth or Consequences.
 By 2008, the Hot Springs Association in Truth or Consequences had 10 spa facilities as members.
-Five of those obtained their water from wells, and La Paloma Hot Springs & Spa (formerly Marshall Hot Springs), Riverbend Hot Springs, Indian Springs Bath House, Artesian Bath house and Hay-Yo-Kay Hot Springs are from free-flowing hot springs.
+Five of those obtained their water from wells, and La Paloma Hot Springs & Spa (formerly Marshall Hot Springs), Riverbend Hot Springs, Indian Springs Bath House, Artesian Bath House, and Hay-Yo-Kay Hot Springs are from free-flowing hot springs.

+Appropriation of geothermal water in the Truth or Consequences Hot Springs District has grown from roughly 130,000 gallons per day in 1941 to about 1.5 million gallons per day by 2013, though actual usage remains uncertain due to limited pumping data.
+Over the same period, water-table elevations have declined by between one and two feet and artesian flow from deep wells has effectively ceased, indicating reduced pressure in the underlying aquifer.
+Geothermal discharge remains similar to historic estimates, about 2.1 million gallons per day, but increased withdrawals pose potential sustainability concerns, including the risk of drawing in cooler Rio Grande water if pumping exceeds natural discharge.
+While temperatures in some wells have declined slightly since the 1939 baseline, this may reflect the shallower depths of current wells rather than a systemic temperature drop.

 The New Mexico Department of Energy, Minerals, and Natural Resources created two demonstration projects using geothermal energy in Truth or Consequences in the 1980s.
 The Carrie Tingley Hospital, for children with physical disabilities, used state funding to create a physical-therapy program in Truth or Consequences, but has since moved to Albuquerque.
 The local Senior Citizen's Center benefits from a geothermal space heating system.

 Geography

 According to the United States Census Bureau, the city has a total area of 12.8 sqmi, of which 12.6 sqmi is land and 0.1 sqmi (0.86%) is water.

 The city is located on the Rio Grande, near Elephant Butte Reservoir.
 The city is served by the Truth or Consequences Municipal Airport, Interstate 25, I-25 Business, New Mexico State Road 51 (NM 51), NM 181 and NM 187.